dabydat/dabydat/README.md

 I don't know what means **"Full Stack Developer"** but I'm going to explaint what can I do and what are the technologies I've used in past and now.

-Actually in my job I am developing some projects in Laravel, React and learning Java.
+Actually in my job I am a technical leader and a senior full stack developer.
+I'm developing systems with Laravel, Angular, Python, NodeJS and more...
+You cand find the technologies I use frequently below this.

 ## 📄 About Me